This easy Cream of Broccoli Soup recipe is rich, decadent, and full of fresh broccoli florets. It’s an absolute classic and perfect for cold weather!

 It’s absolutely decadent and delicious and you won’t find a tastier way to eat broccoli!
 That’s a promise.

 By the way, if you’ve ever eaten the highly-processed Cream of Whatever broccoli version, this soup might seem foreign.
 Or martian.
 It’s pretty spectacular.
 I literally drink it out of the saucepan when I make it (okay only sometimes).

 It’s pretty easy, too.
 Sweat some vegetables in butter, add flour and broth, simmer.
 Blend.
 Add broth and cream.
 Heat it up again.
 Done.

 - In a 3-quart saucepan, melt butter over medium-high heat until foaming.
-Add onion, celery, and broccoli.
+Add broccoli, onion, and celery.
 Sauté until softened, about 10 minutes.

 - Simmer until veggies are tender, about 10 to 12 minutes longer.
 Transfer to blender and puree until smooth.

 - Wipe out saucepan.
 Return pureed soup to pan.
 Add remaining 1 ½ cups chicken broth and cream.
 Bring to simmer and stir until heated through.

 - Season to taste with salt and white pepper.
 Garnish with croutons if desired.